 Urban Studies

-Over the past decade, Copenhagen has consistently ranked on Monocle Magazine’s Top 10 Most Livable Cities and is leading the world in sustainable urban solutions.
-The city’s infrastructure is made for bikes, with 50% of Copenhageners commuting to work or school by bike.
+Over the past decade, Copenhagen has consistently ranked as one of the top 10 most livable cities and is leading the world in sustainable urban solutions.
+The city’s infrastructure is made for bikes, with 62% of Copenhageners commuting to work or school by bike.
 Become part of this unique city’s fabric for your semester, using it as your classroom, and look beyond to other cities in Europe on Study Tour to analyze their successes and challenges.

 Using the city as our classroom, this course combines first-hand experiences through biking, walking, and sensing the city with theoretical knowledge of the built environment, urban life, and urban transformations.
-The understanding of cities draws from different fields through expressions of society: civility in the midst of diversity, culture and art, science and technology; trade, commerce, money; power; politics, policy, and political tension and strife.
+The understanding of cities draws from different fie

 Core Course Study Tours